-2013’s Reading and Leeds Festivals are just around the corner, and have arguably the headliners of the summer.
-The festivals are topped by Green Day, off the back of the release of their trilogy of new albums, Biffy Clyro, who are to play the festivals in a UK exclusive headline performance, and Eminem, who returns after headlining in 2001.
+2016’s Reading and Leeds Festivals are just around the corner, and have arguably the headliners of the summer.
+The festivals are topped by joint headliners Foals and Disclosure, as well as Fall Out Boy and Biffy Clyro, whose new album 'Elipsis' is out July 8.
+Red Hot Chili Peppers also make their return after headlining in 2007.
 It got us thinking - what are the best headliner trios the festivals have ever put on?
 Here's our top 10.

 10. 1995 (just Reading): Smashing Pumpkins, Bjork, Neil Young

 In terms of diversity, it doesn't get much better than Reading's 1995 bill-toppers Smashing Pumpkins, Bjork and Neil Young.
 The Pumpkins’ headline set came just two months before their legendary album ‘Melon Collie & The Infinite Sadness’ was released.
 Leeds didn't join in the fun with their own festival until 1999.

 You can watch snippets of Smashing Pumpkins’ set, and an interview, here: